ABCA1: Physiological role

 Overexpression of ABCA1 has been reported to induce resistance to the anti-inflammatory diarylheptanoid antioxidant curcumin.

 Downregulation of ABCA1 in senescent macrophages disrupts the cell's ability to remove cholesterol from its cytoplasm, leading the cells to promote pathologic atherogenesis (blood vessel thickening/hardening) which "plays a central role in common age-associated diseases such as atherosclerosis, cancer, and macular degeneration" Knockout mouse models of AMD treated with agonists that increase ABCA1 in loss of function and gain of function experiments demonstrated the protective role of elevating ABCA1 in regulating angiogenesis in eye disease.
 Human data from patients and controls were used to demonstrate the translation of mouse findings in human disease.

 Clinical significance

 Mutations in this gene have been associated with Tangier disease and familial high-density lipoprotein deficiency.
 ABCA1 has been shown to be reduced in Tangier disease which features physiological deficiencies of HDL.

-Leukocytes' ABCA1 gene expression is upregulated in postmenopausal women receiving hormone replacement therapy (HRP).
+Leukocytes' ABCA1 gene expression is upregulated in postmenopausal women receiving hormone replacement therapy (HRT).
 ABCA1 expression is also upregulated in tumor-associated astroctytes surrounding glioblastoma brain tumors, and is important to the tumor progression.